 Valdes attracted many celebrities such as Dorothy Dandridge, Sarah Vaughn, Josephine Baker, Joyce Bryant, Ella Fitzgerald, Mae West, Dorothy Dandridge, and Marian Anderson.

 “I just had a God-given talent for making people beautiful,” Zelda said during a 1994 interview with The New York Times.

-Photo credit: One of the first Playboy Bunny customes and entertainer Jackie Wilson.
+Photo credit: 1) One of the first Playboy Bunny costumes and entertainer Jackie Wilson.
 2) Zelda working on the dress.
 3) Zelda Wynn label Wikipedia.